Kashiwazaki-Kariwa Nuclear Power Plant: Current status

+TEPCO security lapses

 In 2017, TEPCO contemplated a restart of the plant from 2019 to 2021.

 Kashiwazaki-Kariwa is one of the 44 nuclear power plants in Japan that have been rendered inactive in the years following the Fukushima Daiichi Accident.
 By October 2020, the Japanese government had inspected the plant, and by January 2020, TEPCO had completed its improvements on Unit 7.
-The company outlined plans to restart the reactor as early as the end of the Japanese 2022 Fiscal year (31 March 2022).
+The company outlined plans to restart the reactor as early as the end of the Japanese 2022 fiscal year (31 March 2022).
 However, the Nuclear Regulation Authority released a report in April 2021 indicating that there were serious security infractions and enacted an order that postponed the restart indefinitely.

 Following the April 2021 NRA report, TEPCO admitted that its intruder detection system was left broken in order to reduce costs and confirmed that an unauthorized personnel member used a colleague's ID card to access the plant's central control room in September 2020.
 In response, TEPCO plans to implement anti-terrorism measures, install an intrusion detection system, and hire an additional 30 guards to protect nuclear material at the facility.
-The power company intends to invest ¥20 Billion (US$165.4 Million) on these security measures from 31 March 2023 to 31 March 2028.
+The power company intends to invest ¥20 Billion (US$165.4 million) on these security measures from 31 March 2023 to 31 March 2028.

 According to a report from TEPCO, the NRA began Additional Inspection (Phase II) to monitor the new security measures at the plant.
 In April 2022, it was confirmed that the security flaws revealed in the NRA's April 2022 report were limited to Kashiwazaki-Kariwa and not indicative of a widespread issue throughout the company's culture.
 TEPCO is planning on moving nearly 40% of their nuclear division employees to Niigata Prefecture in preparation of its plans to restart Reactor 7 and begin rebuilding trust in the citizens, but the future of Kashiwazaki-Kariwa is still uncertain.
 As of 26 May 2022, the local government has yet to move forward with approval for TEPCO to set forth their plans to restart.
 According to a 2021 survey by Niigata Nippo, just over half of Niigata prefecture residents oppose a nuclear restart.